mstream/purescript-json-schema/docs/src/assessing-the-type-of-compatibility-based-on-schemata-differences.md

 ### assessing the type of compatibility based on extending set of accepted value types from numbers to numbers and integers

-In this situation, every integer is also a number so this kind of difference does not have any implact.
+In this situation, every integer is also a number so this kind of difference does not have any impact.
 Therefore, such a change is fully compatible.

 _Input:_